R-LS/scanner-app/README.md

 /search - default route and main search page
 /result - displays list of scanners and their availability in a data table that can be sorted or filtered, only accessible after validation of inputs via /search
-other : invalid routes automatically show a 404 not gound page
+other : invalid routes automatically show a 404 not found page

 ### Automated Test cases